raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server-initiated signalling.

-This document defines a new Session Signaling OPCODE used to carry persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This document defines a new DNS Stateful Operations OPCODE used to carry persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.